trong-le/aries-activity-github-source/README.md

 ```

 ### State
 The state parameter specifies the state of the pull request inside of a repository.
-Default is `all`.
-This parameter is only used in `listPullRequests`.
+Possible options include: `open`,`closed`, and `all`.
+By default, this parameter will be set to `all`.
+This parameter is used in `listIssues`, `listPullRequests`, and `listMergedPullRequests`.
 ```javascript
 "state": "closed"
 ```